Tag

 Access to AI tools is limited in free version

-If you’re already an Adobe Creative Cloud subscriber, you have access to Photoshop, so why would you use Adobe Express?
+If you’re already an Adobe Creative subscriber, you have access to Photoshop, so why would you use Adobe Express?
 Because you can take the power of Photoshop anywhere with Express’s web or mobile apps.

 Plus, Adobe recently updated Express with a ton of useful AI-powered features like generative AI to create images from text prompts, one-click text effects, and smart object removal and replacement.
 While testing, I found Express’s AI tools to be among the best and easiest to use—a difficult combo to achieve.